Welcome! Type "help" for available commands.

 This can then be run, for example, with npm run submit-sitemaps.

-This setup provides a robust and automated way to manage sitemap submissions to Google and Bing, emphasizing critical aspects like private key formatting and differentiating between development and production environments.
+This setup automates sitemap submissions to Google and Bing, covering private key formatting and the difference between development and production environments.

 Similar Content